Cold Laser Therapy

 How much does laser therapy cost?

-Costs range between $65.00 to $75.00 per session, depending upon how many sites are treated.
+Costs depend upon how many sites are treated.
 However, pet owners can buy a bundle of sessions in order to save money.
 See our Specials page for details on the what type of “Cold Laser Package” we offer.